 Banque Cantonale Vaudoise - Asset Resilience Ratio

 Banque Cantonale Vaudoise (BCVN) has an Asset Resilience Ratio of 0.85% as of December 2025.
 The Asset Resilience Ratio measures the percentage of a company's total assets that are held in liquid form (cash and short-term investments).
 This metric indicates how well-positioned the company is to handle unexpected financial challenges, economic downturns, or strategic opportunities without requiring external financing.
-Read Banque Cantonale Vaudoise debt and liabilities for a breakdown of total debt and financial obligations.
+Check Banque Cantonale Vaudoise PP&E and investment ratio to assess the company's strategic physical and investment asset allocation.

 Liquid Assets